 We received final regulatory approval to own the membership interests in the Oasis LLCs on December 12, 2018.
-We have applied for regulatory approval to own our interest in the Oasis LLCs through Alternative Solutions, which is currently under review.
+We received final regulatory approval to own our interest in the Oasis LLCs through Alternative Solutions under the revised structure of the transaction on April 26, 2022.